Zac Ward: Career

 Ward's senior rugby career began with Ballynahinch in the All-Ireland League, where he played flanker.

 In November 2021, he was called up to the Ireland Sevens squad for the World Rugby Sevens Series event in Dubai.
 In May 2023, he featured as Ireland finished sixth at the World Rugby Sevens Series event in London.
 He was then selected for the Ireland squad for the 2023 European Games held in Kraków in June 2023.
 He played in the final against Great Britain, with Ireland winning gold in the tournament and qualifying for the 2024 Olympic Games.
 In May 2024 he won the Men's Sevens Players' Player of the Year in the Rugby Players Ireland Awards.
 He was selected for the 2024 Paris Olympics, where Ireland made the quarter-finals.

 Ward joined Ulster on a trial basis in August 2024.
 He switched position to wing, and played in two pre-season friendlies, before representing Emerging Ireland in the 2024 Toyota Challenge in South Africa, scoring a try against the Pumas.
 He made his competitive debut for Ulster in the Champions Cup against Bordeaux in December 2024.
-Shortly afterwards he signed a three-year contact with Ulster keeping him at the club until 2028.
+Shortly afterwards he signed a three-year contract with Ulster keeping him at the club until 2028.

 Ward was called up as a training panellist for Ireland's tour to Georgia and Portugal in the summer of 2025.
 In October 2025, he was called-up to the Ireland Wolfhounds squad for their match against Spain during the 2025 November internationals, and was subsequently named as a replacement for the match.
+He was called up to the Ireland squad for the 2026 Nations Championship Southern Hemisphere Series after Tommy O'Brien was ruled out through injury.

+Personal life

+His brother Bryn Ward is also a professional rugby player.